-Do you have a particular term or label that resonates with you – such as crossdresser, transgender woman, non-binary person, or something else?
+Do you have a label that feels right – like crossdresser, transgender woman, non-binary, or something else?

-I’m eager to hear your thoughts, so let’s continue the conversation in the comments below!
+I’d love to hear your thoughts, so let’s continue the conversation in the comments below!

 Love,